KittyGiraudel/react-a11y-dialog/README.md

 ## Mocking portals in tests

-When you're using `react-a11y-dialog` in your unit tests, it is necessary to mock React Portals and inject them to the root DOM before your tests are running.
-To accomplish that create helper methods that attach all portals before a test and remove them afterwards.
+When you’re using `react-a11y-dialog` in your unit tests, it is necessary to mock React Portals and inject them to the root DOM before your tests are running.
+To accomplish that, create helper functions that attach all portals before a test and remove them afterwards.

 ```js
 const ROOT_PORTAL_IDS = ['dialog-root']